-Named after the curd cheese of Liptov, in today's Slovakia, Liptauer is an orange-hued spread favored by people across the former Austro Hungarian Empire.
-While many variations exist, the mixture almost always includes sheep's milk curd cheese (juhtúró), butter, paprika, minced onions, and caraway seeds.
-The version below rounds these out with sour cream and mustard for a creamy consistency and flavor boost.
+Named after the curd cheese of Liptov, in today's Slovakia, Liptauer is an orange-hued spread is popular across the former Austro Hungarian Empire.
+While many variations exist, the mixture almost always contains sheep's milk curd cheese (juhtúró), cottage cheese (túró), butter, paprika, minced onions, and caraway seeds.
+The version below rounds these out with sour cream for a creamy consistency and flavor boost.
 If in doubt, cold lager is always a good companion to körözött-slathered sourdough.

 Yield: enough for 5-7 regular slices of bread; Total time: 10 minutes

 50 grams (¼ cup) sheep's milk curd cheese (juhtúró)

 170 grams (¾ cup) Hungarian túró or cottage cheese

 110 grams (1 stick or ½ cup) butter, melted

 ½ onion, minced

 1 teaspoon Hungarian sweet paprika

 1 teaspoon ground or whole caraway seeds